 Conversely, payments deposited by insurance companies directly in your bank account normally appear in your account a couple of days before you receive the Explanation of Benefits from that insurance company.

-Timing differences complicated the balancing (done by staff) and reconciliation (done by you, your spouse, or an outside party) processes, because they require keeping track of “held over” items for a few days until the other part of the transaction can be verified.
+Timing differences complicated the balancing (done by staff) and reconciliation (done by you, your spouse, or an outside party) processes because they require keeping track of “held over” items for a few days until the other part of the transaction can be verified.

 For timing differences, online banking is a must to allow you to confirm that the correct amounts were deposited.
-This adjustment is easy for amounts that appear in the bank before they are recorded in your practice management software.
+This adjustment is easy for amounts that appear in the bank before being recorded in your practice management software.
 However, for amounts with the deferred receipt, confirmation that these amounts were correctly received needs to wait a few days.

 The result of this timing difference is that “real-time” end-of-day reconciliation is no longer possible, and you need to review balancing a few days after the fact to be able to verify time-lagged credit card deposits.
 Prosperident has developed a spreadsheet that makes monitoring of deferred and advanced amounts easier.
 If you are comfortable using spreadsheets, please email us at email@example.com, and we will be happy to send you a copy.